fabiandev/ts-runtime/README.md

 }
 ```

-While all overloads are considered, when generating a reflection, the implementation is ignored:
+While all overloads are considered (excluding merged declarations) when generating a reflection, the implementation itself is ignored:

 ```js
 @t.annotate(t.class("MyInterface",